 This page describes how OpenLearn will use your personal data.
 The Open University is the Data Controller for this data.
 See also the information at www.open.ac.uk/privacy .

 When you register to use OpenLearn and its services you will be required to set up an OU account and provide us with personal data, comprising: your name, date of birth and email address, and your contact preferences.
 If you enrol on an OpenLearn course we will record your participation in and completion of the course.
+If you register as part of a funded partner programme you may be asked for additional personal data, e.g. your address, and demographic data such as ethnicity.

-We automatically collect information about your use of OpenLearn (website logs)
+We automatically collect information about your use of OpenLearn (website logs).

 For those that subscribe to the OpenLearn e-newsletter, we gather statistics around email opening which helps us to monitor and improve our e-newsletter.

 We use your personal data in order to deliver and improve our services, which are part of our public task of providing education to all.
 This includes maintaining records of your participation in OpenLearn courses.
 We will contact you where necessary via email, for example when you enrol on or complete an OpenLearn course, and notifying you if a course you have enrolled on is being deleted, amended or updated.
 We use data to analyse patterns and trends of use and the uptake of educational courses and facilities.
+If you register as part of a funded partner programme we will use your data for internal planning and reporting purposes, and will also share it with the funding body or partner organisation.

 We may use your personal data within The Open University for research purposes.